Flight-Free-UK/flight_free_uk_website/source/posts/what-love-requires-how-not-flying-can-be-a-gift.html.markdown

 By the time I met my second husband in '06 I’d recognised the damage flying does – not just theoretically but emotionally, personally.
 My brother [Dave Hampton](http://www.carboncoach.com/) was by that point the Carbon Coach and he’d been an environmentalist all his adult life so it’s extraordinary that I lived so long in denial of what I knew to be true.
 I had been a Green Party member for years but my excuse was that for many years I’d been working an 80 hour week as a teacher and had no time to look beyond my children at home and school.
 I think many people are in the same sort of situation, shutting out the truth because it makes demands they feel they can’t meet.

-> "By '06 I'd recognised the damage flying does, it's extraordinary I lived so long in denial of what I knew to be true."
+> "It's extraordinary I lived so long in denial of what I knew to be true."

  Giving up teaching to write for a living freed me to think about the world around me.
 My final flight was to Florence, the one place I’d always longed to go, and on to Positano.
 I still had a lot of awakening ahead of me.